The 3rd International Symposium of the European Association of Chinese Teaching (EACT)

 University of Minho or Online

-The European Association for Chinese Teaching (EACT) organises an international symposium every two years in different countries in Europe, aiming to strengthen academic exchanges among practitioners and scholars in Europe and all around the world, to jointly discuss academic and disciplinary issues of concern, and to promote the development of teaching Chinese as a second language as an academic discipline.
+The European Association for Chinese Teaching (EACT) organizes an international symposium every two years in different countries in Europe, aiming to strengthen academic exchanges among practitioners and scholars in Europe and all around the world, to jointly discuss academic and disciplinary issues of concern, and to promote the development of Teaching Chinese as Second language as an academic discipline.
 The first symposium was held in Budapest, Hungary in 2017, and the second in Dublin, Ireland in 2019.
-The third symposium will be held at the University of Minho in Braga, Portugal between 2 and 3 July 2021.
+The third symposium will be held at the University of Minho in Braga, Portugal.

 The 3rd International Symposium is jointly organised by the European Association of Chinese Teaching and the University of Minho which also hosts the symposium.
 The partners include the International Society for Chinese Language Teaching, World Scholarly Association for the History of Chinese Language Teaching based at Beijing Foreign Studies University, and St. John's University in Macau, with assistance from the Confucius Institutes at the University of Minho and University of Coimbra.
 The theme of the symposium is "The Past, Present and Future Development of Teaching Chinese as a Second Language from the European Perspective".
 It is the continuation of the last symposium "Pushing Forward the Discipline of Teaching Chinese as a Second Language- European Efforts in the World Context ".
 It further explores the development of practices and theories of Chinese second language learning and teaching in Europe and around the world from the historical perspective, and how this has influenced the development of teaching Chinese as a second language as an academic disciplines, and how the discipline can better meet the needs of the times and the future.